 With each CTA, the viewer can choose to explore the demo further or convert it into a free trial.

-6) Add variations to your hotspots
+6) Add design variations to your hotspots

 Use the different types of hotspot customizations available on Supademo — such as different styles, adding/removing step numbers, and next buttons.